werpu/mona-dish/docs/Stream.md

 Early streams, are faster on small known numbers of datasets, however for deep chains they might become slower again.
+Because ever step in the chain is iterated.

-Lazy streams are slower for small number of datasets, but they start to outperform the early streams beyound a certain number of datasets and operations nesting threshold.
+Lazy streams are slower for small number of datasets because a lot of backtracking to the beginning of the chain is perfomed, but they start to outperform the early streams beyound a certain number of datasets and operations nesting threshold, because only one iteration is done!

 Also you dont have to know upfront how much data is served into the stream chain upfront, and hence they use less ram because the chain is triggered on a per item case instead of rolling over the entire collection at once.
+So theoretically lazy streams can work over an andless set of data.

 ### Usage